Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs

 It follows that the expectation of the total number of zeros of variation matrix of size~$n$ is~$n + O(1)$.
 This proves the key fact that, in expectation, we only discover a linear number of cells of the matrix in the repeat-until loop.
 Since, in expectation, we only perform~$O(\sqrt{n})$ iteration of this loop, it follows that we only perform~$O(n^{3 / 2})$ swaps there.
 Moreover, one swap costs~$O(\log_2(n))$ random bits, which thus accounts for a total of~$n^{3 / 2} \log_2(n)$ random bits in this loop.

 In order to complete the proof, it remains to show that the for loops at the end of Algorithm~\ref{algo:rej:opt} contribute to the leading terms of the estimates given in the Theorem.
 The first inner for loop at line~\ref{line:for1} replaces, among the already discovered values, the zeros encoded by numbers above the~$n - i - p_i$ threshold by actual zeros.
-It is worth mentioning that this only accounts for linear number of iterations in total, spanned over several iteration of the outer loop (at line~\ref{line:for}).
+It is worth mentioning that this only accounts for linear number of operations in total, spanned over several iteration of the outer loop (at line~\ref{line:for}).
 The second inner for loop at line~\ref{line:for2} completes the generation of the matrix.
 The total number of swaps that it performs (and thus the number of uniform variables it draws) is~$\frac{n(n-1)}{2}$ minus the number of already discovered cells, that is~$n^2 / 2 + O(n)$.
 This allows to conclude the proof. \end{proof}

-Using equation~\eqref{eq:Dnequiv2}, just bellow Theorem~\ref{thm:Dnequiv}, we have that~$\log_2(D_n) \sim \frac{n^2}{2} \log_2(n)$.
+By Theorem~\ref{thm:Dnequiv} on page~\pageref{thm:Dnequiv} in the previous section, we have that~$\log_2(D_n) \sim \frac{n^2}{2} \log_2(n)$.
 This shows that Algorithm~\ref{algo:rej:opt} is asymptotically optimal in terms of random bit consumption.
 Moreover, filling a~$n \times n$ matrix requires a quadratic number of memory writes and the actual number of memory access made by our algorithm is of this order too.